LivePersonInc/Upgrade_examples_to_SDK3.0/README.md

 * [Upgrating LPMessagingSDK 2.7](#update27)
 * [Upgrating LPMessagingSDK 2.8](#update28)

+> IMPORTANT: Upgrating to LPMessagingSDK 3.0, requires Swift 4.0.2 and Xcode 9.2

 ## <a name="update23"></a> Updating from 2.3 to 3.0

 #### Step 1: Update Podfile